Whanganui Rugby Football Union

 The Whanganui Rugby Football Union (WRFU) is the governing body for rugby union in the Whanganui region of New Zealand.
 The Whanganui Rugby Football Union was formed in 1888.

 The Whanganui team play from Cooks Gardens, Whanganui, and have enjoyed much success on the playing field throughout their history.
 Although not a First division team they are one of the leading provinces in terms of the number of lower divisional titles won.

 History

 The Whanganui Rugby Football Union was formed on 11 April 1888.
 It then joined the NZRFU as a foundation member in 1892.
 Wanganui's first official game after affiliation with the NZRFU was against the British and Irish Lions in 1888, with a 1–1 draw being more than encouraging for the union.
 In 1913 Whanganui played Australia and won 11-6 and in 1966 (with King Country) they won against touring side, British and Irish Lions 12–6.

-Clubs
+Club rugby

 Wanganui Rugby Football Union is made up of 13 clubs: